Mexican Street Corn DipPrint Print Without Images

 - 3 cups Lepp’s corn kernels, either cut from the cob or thawed frozen

-- 1/3 cup feta cheese (plus extra for garnish) – adding a little more brings out
+- 1/3 cup crumbled Feta or Cotija cheese, plus extra for garnish (adding a little more brings out

-- Fresh is Best Taco Chips or Food Should Taste good Blue Corn Chips for serving
+- Fresh is Best Taco Chips for serving

 - To a large mixing bowl, add the cream cheese, sour cream, mayo, cumin, chili powder and a dash of salt and black pepper to taste.
 Mix until smooth and creamy.
 Set aside.

 - Add the butter to a large skillet, and melt over medium heat.
-Add the Lepp’s corn kernels and jalapenos.
+Add the Lepp’s corn kernels, jalapenos and garlic.
 Cook for 7-8 minutes.
 Remove from heat and transfer to the bowl with cream cheese mixture.
-To the bowl, also add the cilantro, green onions and cotija cheese.
+To the bowl, also add the cilantro, green onions and cotija or feta cheese.
 Mix thoroughly.